 B.S. - 1994, Isfahan University of Technology

-Dr. Behrooz Mirafzal received his bachelor’s degree from Isfahan University of Technology, Isfahan, in 1994, and his doctorate from Marquette University, Milwaukee, Wisconsin, in 2005, all in electrical engineering.
+Behrooz Mirafzal received his bachelor’s degree from Isfahan University of Technology, Isfahan, in 1994, and his doctorate from Marquette University, Milwaukee, Wisconsin, in 2005, all in electrical engineering.
 Prior to his doctoral studies, he was a power engineer, as well as a lecturer, with several academic institutions in Isfahan.
 From 2005-08, he was with Rockwell Automation/Allen-Bradley, Mequon, Wisconsin, first as senior development and then promoted to a project engineer, where he was involved in research and development related to magnetic design and high-frequency reflected wave phenomena in motor-drive systems.
 During the time he was employed at Rockwell Automation, he was an adjunct faculty at Marquette University, and a lecturer at the University of Wisconsin Milwaukee.
 From 2008-11, he was an assistant professor at Florida International University, Miami, Florida.
 In 2011, he joined Kansas State University and established the power electronics research laboratory.
-In 2015, he was promoted to an associate professor in the department of electrical and computer engineering at Kansas State University.
+He is currently a full professor in the electrical and computer engineering department at Kansas State University.